kiran-lee/Has-the-COVID-19-pandemic-exacerbated-gender-biases-in-academic-productivity-/README.md

 - “figure4.png” figure 4 of report
 - “figure5.png” figure 5 of report
 - “figure6.png” figure 6 of report
-- “manuscript.docx” manuscript to be submitted
+- "figureS2.png" figure S2 of report
+- “InitialSubmission_manuscript.docx” manuscript with figures, tables and supplementary figures embedded, and submitted to eLife before review.
-- "manuscript_figures_table_suppl_embedded.docx" manuscript with figures, table, supplementary materials embedded.
-- “figures.docx” figures and figure legends to be submitted
+- “AfterReview_manuscript.docx” manuscript with figures, tables and supplementary figures embedded, and submitted to eLife after revisions recommended by reviewer
-- "table1.docx" table 1 to be submitted
-- "supplementary_materials.docx" supplementary materials to be submitted
-- "PRISMA_checklist.docx" PRISMA checklist to be submitted
-- "GenderGapAcademiaCOVID-19PandemicMeta-Analysis.pdf" manuscript for eLife submission
+- "GenderGapAcademiaCOVID-19PandemicMeta-Analysis.pdf" manuscript with code for eLife submission
+- "s1_supplementary_file_1_fulltextscreen.xlsx" Supplementary file 1 containing texts from the full text screen in the "References" sheet and their qualifiers missing as described in the "Qualifiers" sheet.
+- "s2_supplementary_file_2_meta_data.xlsx" Supplementary file 2 containing the meta-data of all variables extracted from each study (sheet "Data"), descriptions of the variables extracted (sheet "Variables"), the articles found in the scoping search (sheet "Scoping search") and any additional calculations performed to extract effect sizes (sheet "Calculations")

 The pre-print can be found on MetaRxiv DOI:10.31222/osf.io/56ren